Verismo

-In opera, verismo (realism), from vero, meaning 'true', was a post-Romantic operatic tradition associated with Italian composers such as Pietro Mascagni, Ruggero Leoncavallo, Umberto Giordano, Francesco Cilea and Giacomo Puccini.
+Verismo (realism) in opera was a post-Romantic tradition of the late 19th to early 20th centuries associated with Italian composers like Pietro Mascagni, Ruggero Leoncavallo, Umberto Giordano, Francesco Cilea and Giacomo Puccini.

-Verismo as an operatic genre had its origins in an Italian literary movement of the same name.
-This was in turn related to the international literary movement of naturalism as practised by Émile Zola and others.
+Verismo in opera had its origins in the Italian literary movement of the same name, which was in turn related to the international literary movement of naturalism practised by Émile Zola and others.
 Like naturalism, the verismo literary movement sought to portray the world with greater realism.
 In so doing, Italian verismo authors such as Giovanni Verga wrote about subject matter, such as the lives of the poor, that had not generally been seen as a fit subject for literature.

 History

 A short story by Verga called Cavalleria rusticana (none (Rustic Chivalry)), then developed into a play by the same author, became the source for what is usually considered to be the first verismo opera: Cavalleria rusticana by Mascagni, which premiered on 17 May 1890 at the Teatro Costanzi in Rome.
 Thus begun, the operatic genre of verismo produced a handful of notable works such as Pagliacci, which premiered at Teatro Dal Verme in Milan on 21 May 1892, and Puccini's Tosca (premiering at the Teatro Costanzi in Rome on 14 January 1900).
 The genre peaked in the early 1900s, and lingered into the 1920s.